Zom108/RushMod/README.md

 - ``so_ghillies``

 You can load a map with this gamemode by typing ``g_gametype rush`` into your console followed by ``devmap *insert map here*`` (For example, ``devmap co_hunted``)

+# Known Bugs
+- Bombsites do not have any collision.
+- Bombsites on certain maps can show models that shouldn't be there, supposedly trying to recreate collision.
+- SP are very unstable, and can cause crashing if you move to multiple maps in one session.